Cognitive Psychology

 Overview: Cognitive psychology may be defined as the study of people's ability to gather, organize, store, retrieve and use knowledge to direct their behavior.
 In short, it is the study of the mind.
 Cognitive psychologists develop and test theories (models) about the mental processes that direct observable behavior.
 This course will sample focal areas and classic studies in cognitive psychology as well as recent research of particular interest.

-4. Have a basic ability to conceptualize, present, and defend theories of attention, memory, problem solving, and language use.
+5. Have a basic ability to conceptualize, present, and defend theories of attention, memory, problem solving, and language use.

-5. Generate and recognize applications of cognitive psychology to real world problems and settings.
+6. Be able to generate and recognize applications of cognitive psychology to real world problems and settings.

 Text:Reisberg, D. (2022).
 Cognition: Exploring the Science of the mind, 8th Ed.
 New York, W. W. Norton (with access to ZAPS).

-IMPORTANT: Our ZAPS Class ID# is 782400.
-Access the online activities at: https://digital.wwnorton.com/cognition8.
+IMPORTANT: Our ZAPS Class ID# is 894078.
+Access the online activities through Blackboard first, after that you can also access them via https://digital.wwnorton.com/cognition8.

-NOTE: Your access to ZAPS assignments for this class will END on Monday, April 29, 2024 (11:59 pm).
+NOTE: Your access to ZAPS assignments for this class will END on Monday, May 5, 2025 (11:59 pm).
 Be sure to plan (and complete) accordingly!

 Students are expected to have their textbooks and other required course materials (lab books, digital media, etc.) at the start of the course.
 Failure to have required course materials will not be accepted as justification for failure to be prepared for class, missed or incomplete assignments, failure to prepare for exams, quizzes and other course evaluations or inability to complete other course requirements.
 The only exception to this policy will be situations in which the textbooks and/or other course materials are not available from the publisher.